TimMcCauley/nintynine-boundaries/README.md

 ## Installation

-Clone this repository and run `poetry install` from the root folder.
+Please make sure you have installed [poetry](https://python-poetry.org/docs/) locally.
+Then clone this repository and run `poetry install` from the root folder.
 In order to generate not only maritime but also land (coastal) boundaries, you will need to download land polygons derived from OpenStreetMap and generiously hosted [here](https://osmdata.openstreetmap.de/data/land-polygons.html).
 To decrease the computation time please download the [WGS84 split variant](https://osmdata.openstreetmap.de/download/land-polygons-split-4326.zip).

 ## Usage & Examples